Originally Published on February 19, 2020. Last Updated on January 3, 2024.

 Styling Your Desert Patio

-Of course, outdoor furniture is about much more than function; form is also critical — especially if you want to create the most welcoming space.
-There’s no right or wrong when it comes to styling your desert patio.
-It comes down to personal preference and a few basic questions:
+Outdoor furniture is about much more than function.
+Form is also essential to create the most welcoming space.
+That said, there’s no right or wrong when styling your desert patio.
+It comes down to personal preference and a few factors:

-- How do you want your leisure space to look and feel?
+- Aesthetic: How do you want your patio to look and feel?

 From a practical perspective, your needs will vary from space to space.
-Use the tips below to decorate your patio, pool deck, or other exterior areas.
+Use the ideas below to inspire the design for your desert oasis.

-Shade is essential for your dining area so you and your guests can stay cool when daytime temperatures soar.
-Outdoor umbrellas provide essential shade during the day and can be closed at night to give you an unobstructed and gorgeous view of the star-spangled sky.
+Shade is essential for your dining area so your guests can stay cool during brunch or afternoon cocktails.
+Outdoor umbrellas block the sun during the day and can be closed at night to give you an unobstructed view of the star-spangled sky.
 Choose a dining set in a lighter shade that complements the colors of the surrounding desert, and lean into drought-resistant plants like cacti and agave for hints of greenery that contrast with the warmth of the space.

 Implement Unexpected Statement Pieces

-If the bohemian lifestyle and striking landscapes are what attracted you to the desert, then let the Wild West influence the décor around your home.
+If the bohemian lifestyle and striking landscapes are what attracted you to the desert, then let the Wild West influence your home’s decor.
 Look for Southwestern-inspired patterns and upholstery in earthy tones of sienna, umber, and ochre to complement the warm landscapes.

 When designing a desert getaway, less is always more.
 The sleek modernity of Southwestern architecture pairs perfectly with the minimalist design style.
 Steering clear of collections of knick-knacks lets you cut through the clutter to make a big statement.
-To complete the theme, stick to straight lines and simple geometric shapes.
+Stick to straight lines and simple geometric shapes to complete the theme.